-Using sites like Ahrefs, Ubersuggest, or google’s own keyword planner, what’s the main keyword/phrase you’re attempting to rank for?
+Using sites like SEMRush or Google’s own keyword planner, what’s the main keyword/phrase you’re attempting to rank for?
 At the very least ensure it’s included in the post title and the first 100 words, then strategically placed through the article.

-If your goal is to grow & rank your own blog then consider investing in a tool like Surferseo, or Usetopic.
+If your goal is to grow & rank your own blog then consider investing in a tool like SurferSEO.
 These platforms will ensure your copy is SEO-rich for your own blog posts as well as your guest posts.

 At the very least plug Yoast into the backend of your website and feed your guest post through their scoring system first to make sure it covers all the basics of SEO.